pohlm01/master-thesis/2_preliminaries.typ

 This is primarily due to the requirements imposed by major web browsers:
 Chrome and Apple require their trusted root @ca:pl to include at least two independent @sct:pl since 2018 and 2021, respectively~@chrome_enforce_ct @apple_enforce_ct.
 That way, effectively every certificate must be logged publicly to be of any value.
-This solves the problem of certificates that are unknown to a domain owner and @ct allows Monitors to analyze certificates and @ca:pl for misbehavior.
+This solves the problem of certificates that are unknown to an @ap, and @ct allows Monitors to analyze certificates and @ca:pl for misbehavior.

 == TLS
 // - Standardized by the @ietf